Guide - Colmi ring

 The R09: same protocol, one extra sensor

-The Colmi R09 is part of the same R-series (R02-R10) FitMesh supports today — same BLE protocol, same base metrics.
+The Colmi R09 is part of the same R-series (R02-R10) FitMesh supports today β same BLE protocol, same base metrics.
 The difference is hardware: the R09 (and the related Yawell R05) additionally includes an actual temperature sensor, which the rest of the series doesn't have.
-Today, that sensor isn't read by FitMesh yet — it's the piece we're working on.
+Today, that sensor is read by FitMesh too, verified on a physical, worn ring.

 The command the R09 uses to expose temperature had never been documented in FitMesh before: we found it by analyzing the ring's BLE protocol, reverse-engineering work informed in part by public research from the open-source Gadgetbridge project on rings with similar hardware.
-The code to read and interpret that data — in the ring's protocol parser and in the pipeline that merges it with other sources — is written, and our automated tests pass.
-The plan is for the recovery index to gain a factor tied to temperature deviation from your personal baseline, and for the heart health card to show a note when temperature is above your norm.
+The code to read and interpret that data β in the ring's protocol parser and in the pipeline that merges it with other sources β is written, verified on a physical, worn R09 ring, and our automated tests pass.
+The recovery index gains a factor tied to temperature deviation from your personal baseline, and the heart health card shows a note when temperature is above your norm.

 Why temperature will never be a diagnosis

-Just like the ring's SpO2 data today — treated as an informational estimate around possible overnight patterns, not a diagnosis — future skin-temperature data will be a non-diagnostic wellness signal, not a diagnostic tool.
+Just like the ring's SpO2 data today β treated as an informational estimate around possible overnight patterns, not a diagnosis β skin-temperature data is a non-diagnostic wellness signal, not a diagnostic tool.
 Smart rings, including the R09, are not medical devices and are not certified to diagnose illness or health conditions.
-A temperature deviation from your personal baseline will be one more data point to watch over time, not a clinical verdict.
+A temperature deviation from your personal baseline is one more data point to watch over time, not a clinical verdict.
 For any real symptoms, an actual doctor's evaluation is what matters.

-We're not giving a date.
-What's left is verifying it works on a physical, worn R09 ring — checking that the temperature reading actually populates in the right card and that the recovery index uses it correctly.
-Only after that verification will we decide when to include it in a public FitMesh Sync release.
-If you want to know when it happens, keep an eye on the app's What's New section.
+Before including it in a public release, we verified the sensor works on a physical, worn R09 ring β checking that the temperature reading actually populates in the right card and that the recovery index uses it correctly.
+That verification is done: it's already in the version of FitMesh Sync available today.
+For details on what's new in the app, check the What's New section.

 Frequently asked questions